sergueik/selenium_java/IDE/README.md

 ### Snippets

 #### Outlier Finder
-Inspects certain column in the table on the [example page]() and finds outliers, then (in a separate call) collects information from the sibling columns.
+Inspects certain column in the table on the [example page]() and finds outliers.
+Collects information from the sibling columns.
 Executes JavaScript in the browser, receives the [JSON object](https://processing.org/reference/JSONObject.html) with the results.

 #### Right Click